 Blue Star conducted its 2022 summer exploration program from June through September 2022.
-The program entailed a multi-prong exploration effort across the Ulu, Hood River, and Roma projects with two key focuses: infill and expansion drilling, and pipeline target review and development throughout the Company's highly prospective landholdings.
+The program entailed a multi-prong exploration effort across the Ulu Gold Project and the Roma Project with two key focuses: infill and expansion drilling, and pipeline target review and development throughout the Company's highly prospective landholdings.